Prevent Child Abuse in West Virginia

 What is child abuse and neglect in West Virginia?

-According to the Child Welfare League of America, there were there were 6,496 victims of abuse or neglect in West Virginia in 2017, a rate of 17.6 per 1,000 children.
-Of these children, 40.5% were neglected, 78.2% were physically abused, and 3.5% were sexually abused.
+According to the Child Welfare League of America, there were there were 6,116 victims of abuse or neglect in West Virginia in 2020, a rate of 17.2 per 1,000 children.
+This is a 3.0% increase since 2016.

 Who is a mandated reporter according to WV state requirements?

 Anyone may report suspected abuse or neglect.
 However, under WV Code §49-2-803, certain persons are mandated reporters and required to make a report not more than 24 hours after suspecting this abuse or neglect:

 - Any medical, dental or mental health professional

 - School teacher and other school personnel

 - Humane officer